digital-asset/daml/daml-lf/governance.rst

-* Every change to Daml-LF values, nodes, transactions or languages *must* be checked for governance rules conformance and be approved by Rémy Haemmerle (@remyhaemmerle-da) or Moisés Ackerman (@akrmn) if  Rémy is on vacation.
+* Every change to Daml-LF values, nodes, transactions or languages *must* be checked for governance rules conformance and be approved by Rémy Haemmerle (@remyhaemmerle-da) or Moisés Ackerman (@moisesackerman-da) if Rémy is on vacation.
 Proposed changes can be filed as tickets under labels "component/daml-lf" and "discussion".

 Language
 --------